New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-According to the press service of the Institute of Stem Cells, scientists from the Center for the Construction of Chromosomes, located at the University of Tottori in Japan, managed to get artificial human chromosomes that can be used for gene or cell therapy, in order to get rid of hereditary diseases.
+According to the press service of the Stem Cell Institute, scientists from the Chromosome Construction Center, located at Tottori University in Japan, have succeeded in obtaining artificial human chromosomes that can be used for gene or cell therapy to get rid of hereditary diseases.

-Professor Mitsuo Oshimura, who is the Director of the Center, has been conducting serious research in the field of treating hereditary diseases for many years by introducing artificial chromosomes called so-called induced pluripotent stem cells, which are formed from developed somatic cells by using the expression method of a set of four genes - transcription factors).
+Professor Mitsuo Oshimura, who holds the post of Director of the Center, has been conducting serious research for many years in the field of treating diseases of a hereditary nature by introducing artificial chromosomes of so-called induced pluripotent stem cells, which are formed from developed somatic cells by using the method of expressing a set of four genes (transcription factors).

-The researcher came to the conclusion that the technique he proposed makes it possible to treat diseases like Duchesne's myodystrophy - a dangerous disease of the neuromuscular apparatus, in which changes in muscle fibers occur.
-The reason for this disease is considered a mutation of the gene associated with the synthesis of a special protein - dystrophin.
+The researcher came to the conclusion that the method he proposed makes it possible to treat diseases such as Duchenne muscular dystrophy, a dangerous disease of the neuromuscular system in which changes occur in muscle fibers.
+The cause of this disease is considered to be a mutation of the gene associated with the process of synthesis of a special protein - dystrophin.
 And the symptoms are noticeable already in the first years of life and pose a serious threat to health.

-Professor Oshimura put his experiments on mice, since this method of obtaining actual evidence on the effectiveness of certain treatments, pharmacological drugs and medical equipment is most suitable for qualitative research and does not require additional equipment, such as a facility for medical waste disposal, a large number of diagnostic equipment and means of monitoring the condition of patients.
+Professor Oshimura conducted his experiments on mice because this method of obtaining factual evidence on the effectiveness of certain treatment methods, pharmaceuticals and medical equipment is most suitable for high-quality research and does not require additional equipment, such as a medical waste disposal unit, numerous diagnostic equipment and means of monitoring the condition of patients.

-As a result of the experiments, it was confirmed that gene therapy, based on the use of artificial chromosomes, actively promotes the normalization of the work of muscle tissue in mice.
-The meaning of the new technique is the construction of a chromosome, which must carry the desired DNA fragment in a "corrected" form - without mutation.
-Next, the chromosome is placed in a prepared stem cell that acts as a transport for the "right" gene.
-Then, during the cultivation process, new cells are obtained that can be transplanted into diseased organs or tissues.
+The experiments confirmed that gene therapy based on the use of artificial chromosomes actively promotes the normalization of muscle tissue in mice.
+The idea behind the new method is to construct a chromosome that must carry the desired DNA fragment in a “corrected” form – without mutation.
+The chromosome is then placed in a prepared stem cell, which acts as a vehicle for the “correct” gene.
+Then, in the process of cultivation, new cells are obtained that can be transplanted into organs or tissues damaged by the disease.

-Experts believe that the new technology has a great future, because by applying it, large sections of DNA can be inserted into the cells without fear for the integrity of the existing genome.
-The advantages of chromosomes created artificially, over viral or other vector systems are enormous genetic capacity, stability at the mitotic level, the absence of threats to the host genome, and the possibility of withdrawing modified chromosomes from cells.
+Experts believe that the new technology has a great future, since it can be used to introduce large sections of DNA into cells without fear for the integrity of the existing genome.
+The advantages of artificially created chromosomes over viral or other vector systems are their enormous genetic capacity, stability at the mitotic level, the absence of threats to the host genome, and the ability to remove modified chromosomes from cells.